-If granted, academic renewal shall result in:

-- 1. Eliminating up to 30 semester units of credit coursework taken within the Los Angeles Community College District from consideration in the student's cumulative grade point average, and - 2.
-Annotating the student academic record to note which courses have been removed through academic renewal.
+If the above conditions are met, academic renewal shall be granted, consisting of: Eliminating from consideration in the cumulative grade-point-average up to 30 semester units of course work from all coursework taken within the Los Angeles Community College District, and annotating the student academic record indicating where courses have been removed by academic renewal action.
 Academic renewal actions are irreversible.